mark-thompson01/cisco-catalyst-switch-lab--2950-3550/README.md

 - Basic switch configurations
 - Creating VLANs and assigning switch ports to them
 - How to configure a SPAN port - Switch Port Analyzer
+- How to use Wireshark to capture and analyze network traffic from SPAN source ports
 - How to configure a VLAN trunk port
 - How to configure Spanning-Tree-Protcol - STP - root bridge